-- 1. Once the auger is clear of grain, lock out the power source. - 2.
-Lower the auger fully and lockout power.
-See Raising and Lowering instructions. - 3.
-Clean out any remaining grain from the auger with a vacuum or sweep out. - 4.
-Clean the entire work area. - 5.
+- 1. Once the auger is clear of grain, lower it fully and lock out the power source. - 2.
+Clean out any remaining grain from the auger with a vacuum or sweep out. - 3.
+Clean the entire work area. - 4.
 Remove anchors, supports, and chocks.